 Use It Instead of Milk or Creamer

 Instead of adding dairy to your coffee, which could impact your brain health negatively, try coconut oil.
-This is a core component of the wildly popular "Bulletproof Coffee" concept.
 The coconut oil adds natural sweetness and creaminess to your coffee.

 Use It to Replace Oil in Baked Goods

 From cookies to breads, swap in coconut oil in place of regular oil.
-You’ll hardly notice the difference, and you’ll get a big dose of brain-boosting MCTs.
+You’ll hardly notice the difference, and you will get a big dose of brain-boosting MCTs.